 GeneCards Summary for EXOC7 Gene

 EXOC7 (Exocyst Complex Component 7) is a Protein Coding gene.
 Diseases associated with EXOC7 include bardet-biedl syndrome.
-Among its related pathways are Organelle biogenesis and maintenance and Actin Nucleation by ARP-WASP Complex.
+Among its related pathways are Transport to the Golgi and subsequent modification and Translation Insulin regulation of translation.

 UniProtKB/Swiss-Prot for EXOC7 Gene